dhanashripatil22/dhanashripatil22/README.md

 - 🌱 I’m currently learning **Advanced data analysis techniques while deepening my frontend development skills, with a focus on UX/UI principles."**

-- 💬 Ask me about **Python programming, data analysis, frontend development, UI/UX design, machine learning, data visualization, Git, or any related queries!**
+- 💬 Ask me about **Python Programming, Data Analysis, Frontend Development, UI/UX Design, Machine Learning, Data Visualization, Git, or any related queries!**

 - 📫 How to reach me: **dhanashripatil1607@gmail.com or connect with me on Linkedln at dhanashri-patil07.
   I'm always open to collaborations and discussions!**

 - ⚡ Fun fact **I'm an amateur astronomer and enjoy observing celestial phenomena like meteor showers and eclipses.**